IT Infrastructure and Programming Capabilities

-- Standardized data in MTConnect format can satisfy many different needs and support a wide variety of applications.
-Companies with dedicated software programming expertise may want to develop sophisticated MTConnect-based solutions in house.
-On the other extreme, basic status monitoring using a web browser can be configured by a novice in a few days time.
+Standardized data in MTConnect format can satisfy many different needs and support a wide variety of applications.
+Companies with dedicated software programming expertise may want to develop MTConnect-based solutions in-house.
+At the other extreme, a novice can configure basic status monitoring using a web browser in a few days.

 In most cases, some outside help is required to address specific functions or to keep an implementation economical.
 A basic understanding of XML, machine tools, HTTP, and networking is extremely helpful even when installing a turnkey solution.